This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Acute diarrhea starts quickly and lasts a short time, usually 1 to 3 days.
 It can last up to 2 weeks.
-You may have crampy pain, or feel like you are passing water.
 You may not be able to control your diarrhea.
 Acute diarrhea usually stops on its own.

 Write down your questions so you remember to ask them during your visits.

 - Diarrhea medicine is an over-the-counter medicine that helps slow or stop your diarrhea.
 Do not take this medicine unless your healthcare provider says it is okay.